vishalbelsare/latigo/README.md

 ### Set up event hub

+Go to Azure portal and create a event_hubs namespace that has **Kafka enabled** (important).
-Go to Azure portal and copy the connection string for your eventhub to clipboard.
-See screenshot for example
+Create an ewvent hub in the namespace for testing and copy the connection string for your event_hub to clipboard.
+See screenshot for example:

 ![Event Hub Connection string](documentation/screenshots/event_hub_connection_string.png?raw=true "Event Hub Connection string")